-- (1) The Group entered into construction agreements with SAK Trading and Contracting Company W.L.L. an entity under common control, to construct specific investment properties (Note 9). - (2) The Group had secured Islamic finance borrowings from its equity-accounted investee (Notes 8 and 12(c.ii)). - (3) No allowances were approved for the Group's Board of Directors for the year ended 31 December 2022 and 2021 as per Annual General Meeting ("AGM") (Notes 12(d) and 19(ii)). - (4) These includes borrowings directly or indirectly received or provided through other related party.
+- (1) The Group entered into construction agreements with SAK Trading and Contracting Company W.L.L., an entity under common control, to construct specific investment properties (Note 9). - (2) No allowances were approved for the Group's Board of Directors for the year ended 31 December 2023 and 2022 as per Annual General Meeting ("AGM") (Notes 12(d) and 19(ii)). - (3) These includes borrowings directly or indirectly received or provided through other related party.